JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

 5. RaftCoordinator
     Current `RaftCoordinator` only support sigle Raft group:
     ![](./single_RaftGroup.png)
-    We need to do following things:
+    To support Multi-Raft, we need to do following things:
     - When a new request coming to `RaftCoordinator`, it should check leader status when routing request to TC instance.
     - Add routing logic to `exceptionHandleTemplate` to support routing different requests to different Raft groups based on XID.
     - Verify the Leader identity of the target Raft group associated with the request.
 Method `isPass` should be modified.
     - Maintain independent Leader status for each Raft group. `onApplicationEvent` should be able to process multi-group envents.
     - Monitor leader change events for all Raft groups.
-    - Attach target Raft-group context to individual requests.
+    - Attach target Raft-Group context to individual requests.

 6. Log Replication Issue
     Multi-Raft requires nodes acting as Leader in one Raft group and Follower in another to maintain a single multiplexed RPC channel between endpoint pairs.
 This connection reuse mechanism prevents quadratic growth (O(n²)) of network connections as cluster scale increases.
 In this case, we need to add a Raft message routing layer for the two instances to ensure that the logs of each Group are replicated independently.